 - PHYSIO 289 - Special Topics in Physiology - Physiology of Neuronal Circuits (Dr. Edwards Course Director)

 - PHYSIO 216 - Endocrinology (Dr. Edwards Course Director)

 The faculty considers teaching an important part of academic training.
 As a rule, after the first year, students will be expected to participate as teaching assistants in medical, nursing, dental, or allied health courses offered by the Department.
 Teaching assignments will be made before the beginning of each academic year.
 During the second and third years, students may be responsible for lecture and laboratory attendance, supervised presentation of a portion of lecture and/or laboratory material, administration of exams, grading of quizzes, participation in review and discussion sessions, and tutoring as assigned by the course director.

-Until the Major Professor has been identified, research and didactic activities are coordinated by the Departmental Coordinator of Graduate Studies.
-In so far as possible, required and elective course work should be completed during the first two years of graduate study, and advanced years should be spent predominantly in the research laboratory.
+Students are strongly encouraged to interact with each other and the faculty on a daily basis from the start of their tenure as graduate students.
+Laboratory research and investigation are vigorously emphasized at all stages of the program, including the first year of study.
+Until the Dissertation Advisor has been identified, research and didactic activities are coordinated by the Physiology Graduate Program Coordinator (Dr. Edwards) .
+In so far as possible, required and elective course work should be completed during the first two years of graduate study, and advanced years should be spent predominantly doing research and communicating findings at conferences and via publication.
 The LSUHSC Catalog should be consulted for additional information regarding the policies and programs pertaining to the PhD degree.